preciofishbone/OmniaDocsG2/blocks/publishing-app-rollup/index.rst

 + **Add Column**: If you select List View, you must add at least one Column for the display to work.
 + **Cards per Row**: Available for Card view.
 As it says, set the number of cards to show per row.
++ **Descending/Ascending**: Select type of sorting here.
++ **Fixed header**: The header of the rollup can be shown all the time (Fixed).
+If youo want that, select this option.
 + **Paging**: Select how paging should work; "No Paging", "Classic" or "Scroll".
 + **Image**: Available for Card view.
 Choose to display an image or not.
 + **Item Limit**: Set the number of sites to be shown on each "page" of the list.
++ **No results text**.
+If you would like to add a text to be shown when rollup returns no result, add it here.
+You can add a message in any available tenant language (click the flag to change language).
 + **Sort By**: Select what to sort the list on, and then select Ascending or Descending sorting.
 + **Padding**: You can add some padding between the block's borders and the list.
++ **Open in new window**: For some (maybe all) of of the teamworks, it can be a good idea to open the link in a new window.
 + **Show Follow status**: Follow status is indicated by a star, filled if the teamwork is followed, hollow if not, see below for an example.
-+ **Open in new window**: For some (maybe all) of of the teamworks, it can be a good idea to open the link in a new window.
++ **Term Properties**: For Card view, you can add term properties to be shown on the cards.
+Click "Add" and select one or more properties.

 If you select STYLES for Card View, the following, additional settings becomes available: